World Cup 2022 Stadiums: Qatar

 There has been much controversy surrounding the decision of the world football federation's governing body.
 In 2013, France Football published an investigative report that uncovered the backstory behind Qatar's World Cup award.
 The public perception was that the sheikhs had 'bought' the rights to host the 2022 World Cup in return for investment, albeit in French club Paris-Saint Germain.
 It has also been established that the president of FIFA, Gianni Infantino, is a resident of Qatar, which has only inflamed the mood around the tournament and undermined the credibility and status of the organization.

-First World Cup to be held in autumn
+First World Cup held in autumn

 The first five proposed venues for the 2022 World Cup were unveiled in early March 2010, a few months before Qatar officially became the host of the tournament.
 It was also pointed out that all stadiums would be provided with cooling systems, and that their shape and form would relate to the country's history and culture.
 In the end, eight arenas were decided upon, each with a capacity of at least 40,000 fans.
 Among these, as many as seven had to be built from scratch.
 The only venue that existed before is Khalifa International Stadium, which was rebuilt for the championships.
-It is here that the match for 3rd place will take place.
+It is here that the match for 3rd place took place.
 Interestingly, only two stadiums can be fully covered during a match.
 Al Bayt Stadium in Al Khor and Al Janoub Stadium in Al-Wakrah both feature a retractable roof.

 What does World Cup 2022 stadiums look like?